 Ball Bearings – For Smoother Operation

-One thing which ensures smooth operation of your fishing reel is ball bearings.
+One thing which ensures the smooth operation of your fishing reel is ball bearings.
 Generally, a higher number of ball bearings means smoother operation.
 They work to reduce friction and this results in easy working of your reel.

 There is a general belief that you need to have five or more ball bearings in a good-sized reel.
 Nowadays, we also see reels which in addition to normal bearings also have anti-reverse ball bearings and these prevent the handle from cranking backward.